What Are The Types Of Financial Analysis?

-The investment decision is one of the most important decisions to be taken by all the businessperson.
-The main aim of all the investment decisions is to ensure the maximum profit out of the investment made in the project.
-In order to verify the viability of the decision, they carry out profitability analysis, which will check the rate of return in a given period, This will help the investor in obtaining assurance of safekeeping of funds.
+The decision related to investment is one of the critical decisions of all business people that ensure the maximum profit from the investment made in the project.
+To verify the decision’s viability, they need to conduct a profitability analysis to check the rate of return in a given period.
+These will help the investor in obtaining assurance of the safekeeping of funds.

-Following tools are used to analyze the same –
+The following tools are used to analyze the same: –

 #7 – Scenario & Sensitivity Analysis

-You can use the following to do sensitivity analysis –
+Among various types of financial analysis we can use the following to do sensitivity analysis: –

 - Sensitivity Analysis